 Rejecting the truth – Controversial

-subjects are not at issue with the contentious; what is at issue is the
+subjects are not at issue with contentious people but the

-spirit by which they contend their arguments.
+spirit they use to contend their arguments.
 We are to correct with

-live who names Jesus as their savior.
-We must show them that they are living
+live who names Jesus as their Savior.
+We show them they are walking by a wrong spirit.

 people whom Paul is describing are not Christians.
 They are unbelievers who

-are infiltrating the Church and trying to draw away the disciples after them
+are infiltrating the Church and trying to draw the disciples to themselves

 (158c) Works of the devil